 The brand new 3.4GHz quad-core Intel i5 7500 gives us a fair amount of processing power perfectly fit for gaming!
 It’ll perform well in every game out there and won’t bottleneck your GPU when under stress.
 That said, a powerful CPU only gets a gaming PC so far, and having a strong graphics card is even more important!

 The Gigabyte B250M-DS3H motherboard is a great unit for the price and it’s giving you all of the features that you’ll need, like integrated audio, a built-in ethernet controller, 6x USB ports, support for up to 4 sticks of 2400MHz DDR4 RAM and lots of room for future expansion.
+Due to this board only having a single sys_fan header (for your case fans) I’ve included a 2-way fan splitter in the “Get This Build” links found on this page.

 The GTX 1060 is great graphics card in both price and performance.
 It’s easily one of the best options at this level without going too crazy on cost.
 Gigabyte’s GTX 1060 Windforce is a great option that proves stronger than Nvidia’s Founders Edition release.
 It offers 6GB of 192-bit GDDR5 VRAM, a clock of 1556MHz base / 1771MHz boost, 5 display outputs, RGB lighting, and it also comes with a backplate.
 The GTX 1060 is also capable of supporting VR headsets like the Vive or Rift.